buttoski44/buttoski44/README.md

 <h1 align="center">Hi 👋, I'm Vishal Sangole</h1>
 <h3 align="center">A passionate frontend developer</h3>

 I am an Undergraduate Student.
 Just started my journey as Frontend Developer and want to contribute and learn as much as i can.
 I like to Learn new tools and Technologies.
-Learnig is big part of my life .
+Learning is big part of my life .

 <hr>